kccheung/generate-od-pubtools/docs/liverpool_reproduction.md

 - File: assets/example_data/CommutingOD/GB_Liverpool/generation.npy
 - Shape: (252, 252)

-My generated OD is saved as a CSV, e.g., `./outputs/od_liverpool_YYYY-MM-DD_HHMMSS.csv`

-I load both and compute metrics as in `s3_compare_metrics.py`.
-For metrics, I used:
+I fix and record a random seed for each run, and ran a total of 10 independent runs with different seeds and compute below metrics vs the baseline.

 ```python
 # ./utils.py